cmorterud/cmorterud.github.io/_posts/2018-08-21-WSL-Git-GPG-integration.markdown

 {% highlight bash %}
 You need a Passphrase to protect your secret key.

-You don't want a passphrase - this is probably a *bad* idea!
+You do not want a passphrase - this is probably a *bad* idea!
 I will do it anyway.
 You can change your passphrase at any time, using this program with the option "--edit-key".
 {% endhighlight %}